Coconut oil is a very versatile ingredient to have in your kitchen.

-Coconut oil’s exotic flavor gives your food a tropical kick with a hint of sweetness.
-It is suitable for both sweet and savory dishes such as smoothies, soups, curries, salads, baked goods, stir-fries and desserts.
+It’s suitable for both sweet and savory recipes such as soups, curries, smoothies, salads, baked goods, stir-fries and desserts.

-You can use it raw, cook with it, bake with, fry with it, melt it and freeze it – it’s super versatile.
+You can use it raw, cook with it, bake with it, fry with it, melt it, freeze it and whip it up.

-There is a lot of contradicting information out there about what healthy fats are.
+There is a lot of contradicting information out there about fat.

-Some people believe that healthy fat should contain as little fat as possible or that all saturated fat is unhealthy.
+Some people believe that you should ingest as little fat as possible or that saturated fat is unhealthy.
 Others follow a diet high in fats such as the Keto diet.

 Most food contains some sort of fat.
-Some is good for you and others are not but it’s a fact that our body can simply not exist without fat.
+Some of it is good for you and others less, but our body can simply not function properly without fat.

-We need it for our brain to function properly, for healthy skin, cells, organs, hormone production, for energy, to help transport and absorb fat-soluble nutrients and to protect us from heart disease.
+We need it for our brain, heart, skin, cells, organs, hormone production, for energy, for transportation and absorption of fat-soluble nutrients etc.

 The MCT’s in coconut oil